cloud-gov/cg-site/_docs/ops/managing-users.md

 title: Managing users
 ---

-Only single sign-on user accounts and cloud.gov IDP accounts are allowed.
+Only single sign-on user accounts and Cloud.gov IDP accounts are allowed.
 Service accounts, such as deployer credentials, are to be generated only via the [service account]({{ site.baseurl }}/docs/services/cloud-gov-service-account/) managed service to ensure that they are scoped to a particular space with limited access.

 No local accounts to UAA shall be created for user access.